arichtman/nix/README.md

 So using GUI we wiped disk and initialized with GPT.

 For the USB rust bucket we found the device name with `fdisk -l`.
-Then we `mkfs -t ext4 /dev/sdb`, followed by a `mount /dev/sdb /media/backup`.
+~Then we `mkfs -t ext4 /dev/sdb`, followed by a `mount /dev/sdb /media/backup`.~
+Never mind, same dance with the GUI, followed by heading to Node > Disks > Directory and creating one.

 #### Opnsense

 1. Download iso and unpack
 1. Move iso to `/var/lib/vz/template/iso`
 1. Create VM with adjustments:
+   I'm trying 2 cores now, utilization was low but we had spikes which I suspect were system stuff
    - Start at boot
    - SSD emulation, 48GiB
-   - 1 socket+core, NUMA enabled
+   - 1 socket+ 2 cores, NUMA enabled
    - 2048 MiB RAM
+1. Use proxmox under datacenter to configure a backup schedule.
+   The following should keep a rolling 4-weekly history.
+   - Sunday 0100
+   - Notify only on fail
+   - Keep weekly 4
 1. Boot machine and follow installer
 1. Add PCIe ethernet controllers
 1. Boot system and root login